-Governing Board and Citizens' Oversight Committee San Leandro Unified School District San Leandro, California
+Governing Board and Citizens Oversight Committee San Leandro Unified School District San Leandro, California

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the San Leandro Unified School District (the District) Building Fund (General Obligation Bonds, Measure B) as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise San Leandro Unified School District Building Fund Measure B's basic financial statements, and have issued our report thereon dated December 10, 2015.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the San Leandro Unified School District (the District) Building Fund (Measure J1), as of and for the year ended June 30, 2017, and the related notes of the financial statements, and have issued our report thereon dated October 17, 2017.

-As discussed in Note 1, financial statements present only the Building Fund specific to General Obligation Bonds, Measure B, and are not intended to present fairly the financial position and results of operations of San Leandro Unified School District in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Building Fund specific to Measure J1, and are not intended to present fairly the financial position and changes in financial position of San Leandro Unified School District in accordance with accounting principles generally accepted in the United States of America.